realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/04_chapter.md

 ## What the Operational Layer Does

-Neo4j holds the road network, which is the structure of the city.
+Aura holds the road network, which is the structure of the city.
 But while vehicles are moving, we need somewhere to record what's actually happening: where each vehicle is right now, where it's been and what state it's in.
 This is the operational layer.

 The operational layer needs to handle high-frequency writes.
 Ten vehicles writing their position every two seconds means 300 writes per minute, sustained for as long as the simulator runs.
 It also needs to serve the Streamlit application, which reads the latest position of every vehicle on every refresh.
 These are classic OLTP characteristics: small, frequent reads and writes, low latency and strong consistency.